-In March of 1864, Mormon pioneer Jacob Hamblin and his men built a raft at the mouth of the Paria and made the first successful crossing at the point on the Colorado that would become Lees Ferry, transporting all fifteen men, their supplies and horses.
-Hamblin was on a mission to warn the Navajo of northern Arizona to stop making raids into Utah, stealing livestock and threatening Mormon expansion.
+In March of 1864, pioneer from the Curch of Jesus Christ of Latter-Day Saints (LDS) pioneer Jacob Hamblin and his men built a raft at the mouth of the Paria and made the first successful crossing at the point on the Colorado that would become Lees Ferry, transporting all fifteen men, their supplies and horses.
+Hamblin was on a mission to warn the Navajo of northern Arizona to stop making raids into Utah, stealing livestock and threatening LDS expansion.
 The lands into which the pioneers wanted to move was viewed as "unsettled" territory, theirs for the taking under the precepts of Manifest Destiny, despite millennia of native occupation.
-Over the next few years, the "war" between the natives and the Mormons escalated, with the Paiute beginning to make raids on Anglo settlements as well.
-In an effort to deflect native threats to their vulnerable southeastern frontier, the Mormons posted guards at the Ute Ford/Crossing of the Fathers and at "Pahreah Crossing" (Lees Ferry) in the winter of 1869-1870.
-A small stone building and corral were erected and named "Fort Meeks."
+Over the next few years, the "war" between the natives and the LDS settlers escalated, with the Paiute beginning to make raids on White settlements as well.
+In an effort to deflect native threats to their vulnerable southeastern frontier, the LDS posted guards at the Ute Ford/Crossing of the Fathers and at "Pahreah Crossing" (Lees Ferry) in the winter of 1869-1870.

-In September, 1870, Hamblin guided an expedition from southern Utah to the upper Paria River, and on to Pipe Springs.
-This notable expedition included Major John Wesley Powell, Mormon church President Brigham Young, and Mormon leader John D. Lee.
+September, 1870, Hamblin guided an expedition from southern Utah to the upper Paria River, and on to Pipe Springs.
+This notable expedition included Major John Wesley Powell, LDS church President Brigham Young, and LDS leader John D. Lee.
 As a result of this fortuitous meeting of powerful leaders, John D. Lee was sent to establish a ferry crossing.
 Lee's new post was also brought about by another factor: his supposed role in a bizarre and violent chapter in Mormon history, the Mountain Meadows Massacre.
-Lee became the sole Mormon scapegoat for the murder of 120 eastern emigrants and was excommunicated; his relative seclusion at the ferry kept him from other Mormons and the authorities, while the Church of Latter Day Saints turned a blind eye to the situation.
+Lee became the sole Mormon scapegoat for the murder of 120 eastern emigrants and was excommunicated; his relative seclusion at the ferry kept him from other Mormons and the authorities, while the Church of Latter-Day Saints turned a blind eye to the situation.